DocShadrach/MyReaperScripts/Utilities/README.md

 ### DocShadrach_Global oversampling manager using ReaImGui.lua

 This script provides a central control panel to manage REAPER's native oversampling for specific plugins across the entire project.
-It is designed to switch high-quality processing on or off globally (e.g., for oversampling-hungry plugins like Analog Obsession or FabFilter), allowing for a high-fidelity mixing stage while maintaining a responsive workflow during production.
+It is designed to switch oversampling processing on or off globally, allowing for a high-fidelity mixing stage while maintaining a responsive workflow during production.

 Key Features: